JustinPrivitera/Schedule-Planner/README.md

 	- a method of putting in classes as either/or - this could be accomplished by simply limiting the output to the number of classes one wishes to take
 	- add output file functionality
 	- format the results in a way that is conducive to schedule planning
+		- i.e. make it so one can choose a number of classes to display
+		- you can choose a class or classes to be imperative, meaning that only schedules containing that class can be displayed